Friday, August 18, 2023

 Richard Taylor.
 Weta Workshop, Co-founder and Head of Creative.

-I didn’t know what to expect from an adult book inspired by Alice in Wonderland.
+Alice in Wonderland.
 I must say that the author outdid himself with an original storyline.
 The book begins in a whirlwind manner.
 Even though I was trying to make sense of what was going on, I was hooked by the time I had finished reading the prologue.
 The author’s use of language is impressive, I felt all the emotions each character, especially Alice, was feeling intensely.
 Almost every moment made my heart race, and I could not flip the pages fast enough.
 I enjoyed the author’s references to science and wordplay.
 It was the perfect unity of science and art.
 What is more impressive is that I never felt burdened or impatient with all the action.
 Martin Baynton effectively sucked me in without even really taking me to Wonderland.
 This is Book 1 of a series, and with the splendid way it ended, I would love to see more of Wonderland and feisty Alice.
 If you have any likeness for Alice in Wonderland, you should make room in your heart and library for The Secret of Safe Passage.

 onlinebookclub.org